Cardiologist Stephen Sinatra, MD, believes you can lose weight without giving up the drive-thru or doing much cooking.

 The strength of this diet is it's easy to do and won't take much work.
 The downside is people still have to rely on outside sources to feed themselves instead of learning how to prepare food at home.

 This diet might work for someone who eats fast food and wants to make better choices when they're ordering.
-Basically, it's stepping stone to a healthier diet.
+Basically, it's a stepping stone to a healthier diet.
 This plan may not work for someone looking for more ways to prepare and eat nutritious whole foods at home.